 Homebrewers need to pay close attention to the temperature of strike water to ensure that everything in the rest of the process goes according to plan.
 The warm water activates enzymes in the malt, which triggers starch in the grain to convert into fermentable sugar.
 In general, the target temperature is between 148 and 158 F (65 to 70 C), held for one hour.

-Since the initial chemical process to occur in beer making is the enzymatic activation of the malt, or crushed grains, with heated water, the temperature the water strikes, or hits, the malt is called the strike temperature, and this initial water is referred to as the strike water.
+Since the initial chemical process to occur in beer making is the enzymatic activation of the malt (or crushed grains) with heated water, the temperature the water strikes (or hits) the malt is called the strike temperature.
+This initial water is referred to as the strike water.

 Strike Water Temperature

-For instance, since the target for most mash infusions is between 148 and 158 F, the strike water should be at least 158, but no more than 173 F.
+For instance, since the target for most mash infusions is between 148 and 158 F, the strike water should be at least 158 F, but no more than 173 F.